mikependon/RepoDB.NET/pages/features/bulkoperations.md

 #### Caveats

-The library is automatically setting the value of options argument to `SqlBulkCopyOptions.KeepIdentity` when calling the [BulkDelete](/operation/bulkdelete), [BulkMerge](/operation/bulkmerge) and [BulkUpdate](/operation/bulkupdate) if you have not passed any qualifiers and if your table has an `IDENTITY` primary key column.
-The same logic will apply if there is no primary key but has an `IDENTITY` column defined in the table.
+The library is automatically setting the value of options argument to `SqlBulkCopyOptions.KeepIdentity` when calling the [BulkDelete](/operation/bulkdelete), [BulkMerge](/operation/bulkmerge) and [BulkUpdate](/operation/bulkupdate) if you have not passed any qualifiers and if your table has an identity primary key column.
+The same logic will apply if there is no primary key but has an identity column defined in the table.

 In addition, when calling the [BulkDelete](/operation/bulkdelete), [BulkMerge](/operation/bulkmerge) and [BulkUpdate](/operation/bulkupdate) operations, the library is creating a pseudo-temporary table behind the scene.
 It requires your user to have the correct (`CREATE`) privilege to create a table in the database, otherwise a `SqlException` will be thrown.